Gluke8/Chess-in-Kotlin/README.md

  Original by someone, origin dates back to India Kotlin (Code) Re-Creation by Luke Vandergeer (me)

+NOTICE:
+Code needs to be cleaned up, a lot of stuff could probably be made more efficient

 What's to come?
 - CheckMate, mostly done
 - Stalemate and other endgames